gonzalo123/blueobjecttracking/README.md

 The idea is simple.
 We'll create a mask.
 Our mask is a black and white image where each blue pixel will turn into a white one and the rest of pixels will be black.

-Original frame
+* Original frame:
 ![Original](imgs/original.png)

-masked frame
+* masked one:
 ![Mask](imgs/mask.png)

-now we only need put a bounding rectangle around the blue object.
+Now we only need put a bounding rectangle around the blue object.

 ```python
 import cv2